jf87/scalable_web_systems/session-02/hands-on-05/README.md

-# 5: Deploying to App Engine
+# 5. Deploying to App Engine

-In the previous chapter we learned how to write a simple HTTP server in Go as a static binary that you can execute easily on any server with the same platform.
+In the previous sections we learned how to write a simple HTTP server in Go as a static binary that you can execute easily on any server with the same platform.

 ## Getting ready for success

 What would happen if your "Hello, web" went viral?
-Would your simple binary handle the load?
-You would probably need to add some extra servers, which is probably a good idea just to have redundancy.
+Would your binary running on a single server handle the load?
+You would probably need to add some extra servers, load balancers etc.

-How do you that?
-Many solutions, but the simplest one is Google App Engine.
+A simple solution to make your app scalable is Google App Engine.

 <div>
 <img src="img/app-engine-logo.png" height=100px></img>